swr127/nj_transit/README.md

 	- Update a bus by ID
 - DELETE `/api/buses/:id`
 	- Delete a bus by ID

+# Low Priority
+- GET `/api/tickets/:id`
+	- Show a ticket requested by ID
+- POST `/api/tickets/`
+	- Create a new ticket and add to list of tickets
+- PUT `/api/tickets/:id`
+	- Update a ticket by ID
+- DELETE `/api/tickets/:id`
+	- Delete a ticket by ID
+- GET `/api/routes/:id`
+	- Show a route requested by ID
+- POST `/api/routes`
+	- Create a new route to add to list of routes
+- PUT `/api/routes/:id`
+	- Update a route by ID
+- DELETE `/api/routes/:id`
+	- Delete a route by ID
 - GET `/api/stops`
 	- Show all stops
+- POST `/api/stops`
+	- Create a new stop to add to list of stops
+- PUT `/api/stops/:id`
+	- Update a stop by ID
+- DELETE `/api/stops/:id`
+	- Delete a stop by ID

 Sample JSON from GET `/api/tickets`